Skip to main content

 claude mcp add --transport http github https://mcp.github.com

-# Start with MCP debug
+# Start with debug

 ---